Blood cancer and eating well

 - Be kind to yourself – You’ve been through a lot.
 Nutritious food and drink will give you energy to live your daily life, and treats are important too.

-If you are shielding and need help with food shopping during the coronavirus pandemic, see our information on food deliveries and government support.
+If need help with food shopping during the coronavirus pandemic, see our information on practical support if you're at high risk or shielding.

 Emma B's story